dontpanic92/swig/README.md

 ```

-We must let Go know about it, otherwise the obejcts will be double freed.
+If we use `-trackobject 3` option, we must let Go know about it.
+Otherwise the obejcts will be double freed.
 This can be done by change the parameters' names to `SWIG_TAKEOWN`, after including `trackobjects.i`.
 SWIG source code is as below:

 ```
 // SWIG code